SheepReaper/tanium-assessment/README.md

 **View Reports**

-Report is output in html to the `htmlcov/` directory.
+Report is output in html to the `docs/` directory.
 Just open `index.html` in a browser.
+Or check out the latest published version [Here](https://sheepreaper.github.io/tanium-assessment/index)